 no-carve pumpkin with ombre and face

-As I noted, acrylic paint really is useful and versatile, so why not make your pumpkin a bit modern with an ombre effect?
+As I noted, acrylic paint ($0.58, Walmart) really is cheap, useful, and versatile, so why not make your pumpkin a bit modern with an ombre effect?
 If you’re not familiar with the term, it’s simply a set of colors moving from light to dark (like hair color).

 Use masking or painters tape for horizontal or vertical shapes.
 To darken the colors, simply apply several coats.
 Another great idea is to create an ombre trio with three pumpkins (pale pink, light pink, dark pink).